reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 ### `@Inherited`

-By default an annotation is not inherited from a parent class to a child class.
+By default, an annotation is not inherited from a parent class to a child class.
 Applying the `@Inherited` meta annotation to an annotation allows it to be inherited:

 ```java
 @Inherited